 ρ1 = Liquid density, Kg/m3

-Operating holdup contributes effectively to mass transfer rate since it provides a residence time for phase contact and surface regeneration via agglomeration and dispersion.
+Operating holdup contributes effectively to the mass transfer rate since it provides a residence time for phase contact and surface regeneration via agglomeration and dispersion.
 The static holdup is limited in its contribution to mass transfer rates.
 In laminar regions holdup, in general, has a negative effect on the efficiency of separation.

 Experimental setup